WilsonMathew/NumberSystemConverter/README.md

-Linear regression (Statistics)
+Number System Converter
 ==============================

-program to calculate and graph lineal regression
+This program will convert a given number into other number systems
+- binary
+- Ocatal
+- Decimal
+- Hexadecimal

  milestones
 -----------

-- Calculate and print out equations
-- Create a class to handle all mathematical methods
+- Create functions
+- Call functions where appropriated.
-- Graph
+- discplay results